Zekarias-Getu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7. 7-create_global_variable, Create a script that creates a new global variable.
 8. 8-true_knowledge.script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9. script that prints the result of POWER divided by DIVIDE followd by "POWER" "DIVIDE" are environment variables.
+10. 10-love_exponent_breath. script that displays the result of BREATH to the power LOVE
+    * BREATH and LOVE are environment variables
+    * The script should display the result, followed by a new line.